chainer/chainercv/examples/fpn/README.md

 | Faster-RCNN FPN ResNet50 | 36.7 % [2] | 37.1 % |
 | Faster-RCNN FPN ResNet101 | 39.4 % [2] | 39.5 % |

-Scores are mean of mean Average Precision (mmAP).
+Scores are the mean of mean Average Precision (mmAP).

 ## Demo
 Detect objects in an given image.
 This demo downloads MS COCO pretrained model automatically if a pretrained model path is not given.